AfterShokz Aeropex Review – Are They Worth Your Money?

 - A sport belt for convenience during activity

 The addition of a charging cable will probably come handy to a lot of people.
 That way you can keep them at 2 different places.

 Also, the sport belt is useful for runners and cyclists who’ll want a convenient way to store the headphones when not in use.

 It has a zipper and is worn around the waist.

-Sound quality is the weakest point of AfterShokz Aeropex, it’s the best to date of all bone conduction headphones.
+Sound quality is their weakest point, though it’s the best to date of all bone conduction headphones.
 But it lacks bass, precision in treble and often sounds muffled.

-Now to get one thing clear, these bone conduction headphones sound better than the older AfterShokz Air.
+Now to get one thing clear, the Aeropex sound better than the older Trekz Air or Trekz Titanium.